Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsection{C-GMVAE}

-C-GMVAE inherits the general variational autoencoder framework, but with a learnable Gaussian mixture prior.
-During training, the sample's label set activates and mixes the related Gaussian clusters to derive the prior.
+C-GMVAE inherits the general VAE framework, but with a learnable Gaussian mixture (GM) prior.
+During training, each sample's label set activates and mixes the positive Gaussian subspaces to derive the prior.
 Contrastive learning is applied to boost the embedding learning, using a contrastive loss between the feature and label embeddings.
 Fig.~\ref{fig:cgmvae} provides a full illustration, and the following subsections will elaborate on the details.